 A: Because we believe the person giving lessons should actually be a Professional Driving Instructor (College degreed adult with no criminal/drug history).
 Most "driving instructors" are part-time untrained gig workers passing on their own questionable driving habits.
 You get a different instructor for each lesson with a different teaching method and different "opinion" about how to drive.
 Is that really who you want sitting next to your kid headed down the 405 at 60mph?
 Also, we only allow one student in the car per lesson.

 A: Go to Sign Up Here and purchase the 6 Hour Driving Lesson Package (or whichever package suits you best).
 6 hours is the minimum DMV behind the wheel requirement for drivers under 17 1/2.
 Lessons take several months to complete unless you purchase the accelerated driving lesson package.

-Note: If you are younger than 17 1/2, only after completing the first two hour lesson and having your permit signed by our instructor, are you allowed to drive with a California licensed driver over the age of 25.
+Note: If you are younger than 17 1/2, only after completing the first two hour driving lesson and having your permit signed by our instructor, are you legally allowed to drive with your parents or a California licensed driver over the age of 25.
 Read page 2 of your permit for details.

 You will then have two additional lessons spread over 2-6 months (You are required by the State of California DMV to drive an additional 50 (10 at night) hours with a licensed California driver over the age of 25 over the 6 month waiting period) that allows you to practice and improve your driving skills.